levigroker/CreateTextFileHere/README.md

 where the other tool icons are located) so it is available from the Finder as needed.

-* This script has been tested on Mac OS X 10.7.1 under US English and may contain i18n issues which are not accounted for.
+* This script has been tested on Mac OS X 10.7.1 through 10.10.2 under US English and may contain i18n issues which are not accounted for.

 Please feel free to contact me with improvements and feedback.

 Release History:
 1.0 September 8th, 2011: Release to GitHub.
+1.1 March 31st, 2015: Added custom icon.

-Copyright (c) 2011 Levi Brown.
+Copyright (c) 2011-2015 Levi Brown.
 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/ or send a letter to Creative